 Other relevant IAEA guidance for regulatory bodies include General Safety Guide No. GSG-12 Organization, Management and Staffing of the Regulatory Body for Safety (ref.
 10) and General Safety Guide No. GSG-13 Functions and Processes of the Regulatory Body for Safety (ref.
 11).

 The functions of the CEO are outlined in section 15 of the ARPANS Act and section 7 of the ARPANS Regulations.

 The CEO is responsible for ARPANSA’s regulatory activities and is accountable to the Minister and Parliament.
 Branch and Office Heads are accountable to the CEO for activities covered by the Policy that fall within their remit.

 The CEO and ARPANSA staff shall ensure the Policy is followed, as applicable to their daily tasks.

-ARPANSA strives to implement best practice in the regulation of nuclear installations, radiation facilities and radiation sources to achieve our vision of a safe radiation environment for the Australian community.
+ARPANSA strives to implement best practice in the regulation of nuclear installations, radiation facilities and radiation sources.

 ARPANSA is committed to providing the highest quality services to the Australian government and community.
 ARPANSA will ensure: